Sinéad O'Connor: Marriages and children

 O'Connor's first son, Jake, was born on 16 June 1987.
 His father was the music producer John Reynolds, who co-produced several of O'Connor's albums, including Universal Mother.
 O'Connor married Reynolds at Westminster Register Office in March 1989.
 She had an abortion the same year, and later wrote the song "My Special Child" about the experience.
 The couple announced their plan to divorce in November 1991 after having been separated for some time.

 In September 1995, O'Connor announced that she was pregnant by her friend, the Irish columnist John Waters.
 Their daughter, Brigidine Roisin Waters, generally known as Roisin, was born on 6 March 1996.
 Soon after the birth, the pair began a long custody battle that ended in 1999 with O'Connor agreeing to let Roisin live with Waters in Dublin.

 In August 2001, O'Connor married the British journalist Nick Sommerlad in Wales.
 Their marriage ended after 11 months, in July 2002, when they mutually agreed to part.
 By February 2003, the marriage was reportedly over and Sommerlad had moved back home to the United Kingdom.
 O'Connor gave birth to her third child, son Shane, on 10 March 2004; his father was the Irish musician Dónal Lunny.
 Her fourth child, son Yeshua, was born on 19 December 2006, fathered by Frank Bonadio.
 The pair remained on good terms after separating in early 2007.

-O'Connor was married a third time on 22 July 2010, to her longtime friend and collaborator Steve Cooney.
+O'Connor was married a third time on 22 July 2010, to her long-time friend and collaborator Steve Cooney.
 They separated in March 2011.
 She was married a fourth time on 9 December 2011, to the Irish therapist Barry Herridge; they married in Las Vegas and the marriage ended after they had "lived together for 7 days only".
 On 3 January 2012, O'Connor said that she and Herridge had reunited.
 In February 2014, she stated that they had not divorced and were planning to renew their wedding vows, but two weeks later they decided not to do so.
 O'Connor's first grandson was born on 18 July 2015, to her son Jake and his girlfriend.

 O'Connor's 17-year-old son Shane was found dead from suicide in January 2022.
 O'Connor, who had lost custody of Shane in 2013, said he had recently been on suicide watch at Tallaght Hospital.
 She criticised the Health Service Executive (HSE) for their handling of her son's case.
 A week after her son's death, O'Connor admitted herself to a hospital to receive help for her own mental health struggles.